Soumalya1857/Zarkan/README.md

 - support for loops(for and while) given
 - file support to be given soon
 - various functions to be added
+- will add a proper documentation for this language
+- support for built in functions are given

 run `shell.py` **to enter the language shell**